Ranking Top 10 Legnthiest NASCAR Tracks

 It has five general layouts; however, only two distinct layouts are in use.
 They are the Boot layout (long course) and the NASCAR layout (short course).

-The track has one of the challenging courses among the other tracks, and it will bring the best in the driver.
-Drivers will need to work every inch of the 2.45-mile laps of this famous permanent circuit.
+The track has one of the most challenging courses among the other tracks, and it will bring out the best in the driver.
+Drivers must work every inch of the 2.45-mile laps of this famous permanent circuit.

 4. Indianapolis Motor Speedway

-It is one of the largest sports venues in the world.
-Similarly, it is also the world’s third-oldest permanent automobile race track in the world.
+It is one of the largest sports venues in the world and the world’s third-oldest permanent automobile race track.

-Indianapolis Motor’s length is 2.5-miles, and the structure is rectangular oval.
+Indianapolis Motor’s length is 2.5 miles, and the structure is a rectangular, oval track.
 It is widely known as the home of the “Greatest Spectacle in Racing,” the Indianapolis 500.
 The Speedway was first opened in 1909.

 There is the Indianapolis Motor Speedway Museum and the Hall of Fame houses on the grounds of the Speedway.
 Therefore, this Speedway is one of the famous attractions in Indianapolis.